The Road Ahead

 - Increase your response time

 Allow a 3-second gap when travelling behind another vehicle.
-If you allow a slightly longer gap, you'll have more time to respond to other drivers and dangerous situations.
+If you allow a slightly longer gap, you'll have more time to respond to other drivers and unexpected situations.

 - Drive during the middle of the day